joyxqwang/group_Schatten_p/README.md

 # group_Schatten_p

+For the paper:

     Xiaoqian Wang, Dinggang Shen, Heng Huang.
-Prediction of Memory Impairment with MRI Data: A Longitudinal Study of Alzheimer's Disease.
+Prediction of Memory Impairment with MRI Data:
+    A Longitudinal Study of Alzheimer's Disease.
 MICCAI 2016

 This function optimizes the following problem: